 - So you do still have to get fully comprehensive insurance

-- In most cases, you don’t get a big as a discount on a HP than you would on a lease agreement.
+- In most cases, you don’t get as big of a discount on Hire Purchase as you would on a lease agreement

-What else should I consider when looking at a hire purchase?
+What else should I consider when looking at Hire Purchase?

 - Company car tax